plotly/dash-vtk/docs/REFERENCES.md

   - color: [1,1,1],

 Keyword arguments:

 - children (list of a list of or a singular dash component, string or numbers | a list of or a singular dash component, string or number; optional)

-- id (string; optional): The ID used to identify this component.
+- id (string; optional):
+    The ID used to identify this component.

-- mapper (dict; optional): Properties to set to the mapper
-- actor (dict; optional): Properties to set to the slice/actor
+- actor (dict; optional):
-- property (dict; optional): Properties to set to the volume.property
+    Properties to set to the slice/actor.

-- colorMapPreset (string; default 'erdc_rainbow_bright'): Preset name for the lookup table color map
-- colorDataRange (list of numbers | string; default 'auto'): Data range use for the colorMap
+- colorDataRange (list of numbers | string; default 'auto'):
+    Data range use for the colorMap.

+- colorMapPreset (string; default 'erdc_rainbow_bright'):
+    Preset name for the lookup table color map.

-- iSlice (number; optional): index of the slice along i
+- iSlice (number; optional):
+    index of the slice along i.

-- jSlice (number; optional): index of the slice along j
+- jSlice (number; optional):
+    index of the slice along j.

-- kSlice (number; optional): index of the slice along k
+- kSlice (number; optional):
+    index of the slice along k.

+- mapper (dict; optional):
+    Properties to set to the mapper.

+- property (dict; optional):
+    Properties to set to the volume.property.

-- xSlice (number; optional): index of the slice along x
+- xSlice (number; optional):
+    index of the slice along x.

-- ySlice (number; optional): index of the slice along y
+- ySlice (number; optional):
+    index of the slice along y.

-- zSlice (number; optional): index of the slice along z
+- zSlice (number; optional):
+    index of the slice along z.

 [Back to menu](#components-reference)